liubovkyry/DAX/Table_&_Filter_functions/Generating_New_Data_Functions/ROW.md

 ROW has two parameters

 that are used in pairs that are both repeatable, depending on how many columns you would like to create.

+Keep in mind that when you're using row, you'll most likely use it along with another function like

+GENERATE or GENERATESERIES as an input when you're fabricating data.